-As a grassroots organization, our mission is to improve the watersheds in Letcher County by educating the community, providing accurate and timely information, and instilling a sense of personal and community responsibility.
+As a grassroots organization, our mission is to improve the watersheds in Letcher County through community education, access to timely and accurate water-quality information, and stewardship of local waterways.

-– A healthy environment and economy through community self-determination and commitment to a strong work ethic.
+– A healthy environment and economy through community determination and commitment to a strong work ethic.

 – Empowerment through public access to accurate information.

-– Honesty, Integrity and engagement among citizens and our representatives for the betterment of our community.
+– Honesty, integrity, and engagement among community members and our representatives for the betterment of our county.

-We envision a community where citizens are committed to and take responsibility for clean water and a desirable environment necessary for a thriving and diverse economy based in responsible business and local investment.
+We envision a community where members are committed to and take responsibility for clean water and a desirable environment necessary for a thriving and diverse economy based in responsible business and local investment.

 Who We Are

 Evan helped form Headwaters while serving as an AmeriCorps VISTA with the Letcher County: Head of Three Rivers project.
-Evan is an attorney at Appalachian Citizens’ Law Center in Whitesburg, KY where he represents coal miners and their families in black lung and mine safety cases.
-He also advocates for policy in those fields as well as broader issues of economic transition in the Appalachian coalfields.
+Evan previously worked as an attorney at Appalachian Citizens’ Law Center in Whitesburg, KY where he represented coal miners and their families in black lung and mine safety cases.
+He also advocated for policy in the Coalfields as well as broader issues of economic transition in Central Appalachia.
+He currently works for Appalachian Research and Defense Fund as the Director of Advocacy.

 Mimi Pickering is an award-winning documentary filmmaker and Director of the Appalshop Community Media Initiative.
 As CMI Director, Pickering leads Making Connections News, a multi-media collaboration with WMMT-FM exploring sustainable and just economic options for renewing Appalachia, and is a team leader for All Access EKY, a youth media initiative to increase access to the full range of reproductive health services in Eastern Kentucky.